TrevorChartier/LAYMO/README.md

 ---

 ## Software Features
-- **Modularity Codebase** structured into reusable modules for perception, control, and interfacing that can be imported into other projects via pip:
+- **Object-Oriented Codebase** structured into reusable modules for perception, control, and interfacing that can be imported into other projects via pip:

    ![UML](https://github.com/TrevorChartier/TrevorChartier.github.io/blob/main/assets/project-photos/laymo/uml.png)